amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 To pair your own web domain with an AWS load balancer you will need full control of the appropriate **hosted zone** in a public DNS service.
 These instructions assume that service is AWS Route53.

-The following section details the assignment of a new Route53 ALIAS record to your domain (or subdomain) which can route traffic to the ELB you created previously.
+The following section details the assignment of a new Route53 ALIAS record to your domain (or subdomain) which can route traffic to the load balancer you created previously.

 NOTE using day of the month in the DNS record (below) is a simplistic way to test out your solution using **production-strength** certificates whilst navigating the CA's [Duplicate Certificate Limit](https://letsencrypt.org/docs/duplicate-certificate-limit/).